firebase/quickstart-js/functions/README.md

 ```

  - `\functions-quickstart-12345\messages` is a list of Objects.
 New messages get pushed in this list.
  - A message is an Object with one attribute: `text`.
-We chose this instead of a simple String for consistency with the other Firebase samples and codelabs so that you can easilly combbine them.
+We chose this instead of a simple String for consistency with the other Firebase samples and codelabs so that you can easily combine them.

 ## See the results